-This subject develops the conceptual understanding and technical skills underpinning practice in time based arts.
-Screening programs and analysis of sound, the moving image and performance augment the students' knowledge of the traditions and contemporary contexts of technological art forms.
-Students become familiar with the processes of video production, 16mm cinematography and editing and/ or computer-based image and sound technologies.
+This subject introduces the conceptual understanding and technical skills underpinning practice in time based arts.
+Screening programs and analysis of sound, the moving image and performance augment the students' knowledge of the traditions and contemporary contexts of technological and non-technological art forms.
+Students become familiar with the processes of video production, 16 mm cinematography and editing and/or computer-based image and sound technologies.
 Students are directed to develop a body of work which integrates technical and conceptual approaches.